Eating Duck When Pregnant – Is It Safe?

 4. Can I eat Duck Terrine and Duck Pate (Duck Liver Pate) when pregnant?

-The answer is simply a no. Duck pate and duck terrine have a high chance of causing listeriosis or listeria.
+No, duck pate and duck terrine have a high chance of causing listeriosis or Listeria.
 This is an infection that enters the body through contaminated food.
 Listeria causes very severe infections in pregnant women.

 Duck is generally safe to eat when you are pregnant, provided it is cooked properly.
 Consult your doctor before you begin eating duck meat when you are pregnant.
 Duck meat has immense minerals, omega-3 fatty acids, antioxidants, and other essential vitamins beneficial for an expectant mother.
 Thus, it is considered a highly nutritious food.
 Follow the recipes, tips, and ways suggested to eat duck meat and enjoy your pregnancy period.